Physical Backups «Prev Next»

 of the database.
 It must be available for writing by the Oracle server whenever the database is open.
 Without this file, the database cannot be mounted and recovery is impossible.
 The DBA should maintain a recent copy of the control file after every structural modification on the database.

-Commands used to back up control file
+Commands used to back up Control File

-Use the ALTER DATABASE BACKUP CONTROLFILE TO <file_name>; command to create a binary image of the control file.
+command to create a binary image of the control file.
 The filename is a fully specified filename that indicates the name of the new control file backup.
 To provide a binary copy of the control file use the following example:

 SQL> ALTER DATABASE BACKUP CONTROLFILE